Washington, D.C., 1970. The house is dark and the street outside is quiet. Marvin Gaye is 31 years old and cannot sleep.

 What’s going on (What’s going on)

-By the time Gaye finished writing “What’s Going On” in September 1970, police brutality against demonstrators was rampant.
-On May 4, National Guard troops fired on student anti-war protesters at Kent State University in Ohio, killing 4 and wounding 9.
-Three days later on May 8, the Hard Hat Riot broke out when construction workers, with apparent police cooperation, attacked anti-war demonstrators in New York City, injuring around 100.
-On August 29, the Los Angeles Sheriff’s Department attacked Chicano anti-war marchers with tear gas and clubs during the Chicano Moratorium, killing 3 people.
+By the time Gaye finished writing in September 1970, the country had given him three more months of evidence.
+On May 4, National Guard troops fired on student anti-war protesters at Kent State University in Ohio, killing four and wounding nine.
+Three days later, the Hard Hat Riot broke out when construction workers attacked anti-war demonstrators in New York City, injuring around 100.
+On August 29, the Los Angeles Sheriff’s Department attacked Chicano anti-war marchers during the Chicano Moratorium, killing three.

 Mother, mother